faustlarsen/fna/README.md

 -   Ability to LOGIN/LOGOUT
 -   Admin and User Athentication
 -   Data stored in cloud via Firebase
--   Output resultS in a printable pdf format
+-   Output results in a printable pdf format

 ## Setup/Installation Requirements